simonandersson/lolcommits-monterosa/README.md

     brew install ffmpeg

 Use the `LOLCOMMITS_ANIMATE` environment variable with the number of seconds to capture.
 [Wacaw](http://webcam-tools.sourceforge.net) is used to capture the video.
 The `LOLCOMMITS_DEVICE` env variable can be used to change wacaw's `video-device` argument.
+If you find that generating the gif is taking too long, try using the `LOLCOMMITS_FORK` env variable, to fork the capturing process.

 <img src="http://cdn2.usa.bugleblogs.com/blogs/000/000/003/de0eb9aa695.gif" />